Mic92/nixpkgs-review/README.md

 `nixpkgs-review` is included in nixpkgs.
 Older versions of nixpkgs might still call it `nix-review`.

-To use it run without installing it, use:
+To use it without installing it, use:

 ```console
 $ nix run nixpkgs.nixpkgs-review